 The first TPSF game was a huge success and the players (and handful of spectators) that were present were already excited for the next TPSF at the conclusion of the first one.
 As the next few TPSF games continued to grow in interest and excitement, the TPSF group decided to use the game as a platform to help those in need.
 Befittingly, with several current TPSF players (or close relatives) active military and/or veterans, TPSF decided to make its mission to support veteran-related causes with the event.
 In every game since 2012, TPSF has been played to support those who have fought for and protected those rights which have allowed us the freedoms to even have a Three Piece Suit Football Event.

-Around that same time (Fall 2012), Cameron moved to Boston, MA to finish schooling working at the VA Hospital.
+Around that same time (Fall 2012), Cameron moved to Boston, MA to finish his doctorate through working at the VA Hospital.
 While living there, he befriended a group of sports enthusiasts in the Brighton, MA area who shared his same passion for football and also supporting veteran-related causes.
-Having seen pictures of the TPSF that he fly down to Atlanta for each Super Bowl weekend, they finally asked him, “Can we start a chapter here?”
+Having seen pictures of the TPSF event that he flew down to Atlanta for each Super Bowl weekend, they finally asked him, “Can we start a chapter here?”
 Without hesitation, the answer was “yes” and the Boston Chapter was born in 2014.
 TPSF Boston is played annually in the Fall and currently supports, Operation Delta Dog.

 With the Atlanta event now playing it’s 11th annual game, TPSF is “Atlanta’s longest running ‘Big Game’ weekend event!”
 Click here to get the details on TPSF XI upcoming on 2.2.2019!